rosell-dk/webp-convert/docs/v2.0/converting/introduction-for-converting.md

         'quality' => 85,         /* Quality when trying lossy.
 It is set high because pngs is often selected to ensure high quality */
     ],
     'jpeg' => [
+        'encoding' => 'auto',     /* If you are worried about the longer conversion time, you could set it to "lossy" instead (lossy will often be smaller than lossless for jpegs) */
-        'encoding' => 'lossy',    /* We could also choose 'auto' but that would most often result in lossy anyway */ 'quality' => 'auto',      /* Set to same as jpeg (requires imagick or gmagick extension, not necessarily compiled with webp) */
+        'quality' => 'auto',      /* Set to same as jpeg (requires imagick or gmagick extension, not necessarily compiled with webp) */
         'max-quality' => 80,      /* Only relevant if quality is set to "auto" */
         'default-quality' => 75,  /* Fallback quality if quality detection isnt working */